kimcuhoang/dapr-tye-simple-microservices/README.md

 1. [Starts Services with Darp](docs\start-service-with-dapr.md)

     - By running this mode, we use **Tye** as **docker-compose** to start the infrastructure, i.e. zipkin and seq.
-Then, all services has been started with `dapr run` command.
+Then, all services has been started by `dapr run` command.

+## Why do we need an option to start services with Dapr while Tye can start with only one command?

+Perhaps, this question maybe rise up when every one touch this repository.
+It just because this repo aims to apply purely Dapr before apply Tye in order to understand

+1. How Dapr works
+2. Without Tye
+    - We have to plug **serilog** and its extension for **seq** to implement **Distributed Logging**
+    - The services need to be predefined with specific port number
+3. If we apply Tye, we do not need to do the above stuffs, because [it simplify microservices development by making it easy to](https://github.com/dotnet/tye#project-tye):
+    > - Run many services with one command
+    > - Use dependencies in containers
+    > - Discover addresses of other services using simple conventions

 ## Resources